-- Review of the logging and core photos in the Metasediments suggest faulting is present.
+- Review of the logging and core photos in the metasediments suggest faulting is present.
 The absence of understanding of orientation is considered as a significant gap in the geotechnical studies.
-Owing to the lack of knowledge on faults, there is a degree of uncertainty on inter-ramp scale stability.
-It's recommended that Puna consider three boreholes in the western quadrant with use of televiewer (ATV) logging.
-ATV which uses scanning of the borehole wall is far 2016 more reliable in providing the orientation of major structures which are typically present in recovered core as rubble zones, broken core or highly jointed zones which invariably cannot be orientated in oriented core as used in the PFS investigations. - Bedding in the surface mapping shown in Figure 16.2, is moderately dipping to the southwest (set A2) and moderately dipping to the west (set B1).
-This is at odds with the provided geological overview where bedding is steeply dipping in the Metasediment and shallow dipping in the Pyroclastic Tuffs.
-As bedding has the potential to significantly control stability of the overall slopes this discrepancy needs to be resolved. - Overall pit wall stability was addressed in the PFS study through limit equilibrium stability analyses utilising the Hoek & Brown (HB) rock mass strength criterion.
-It's considered the inputs as largely appropriate.
+Owing to the lack of knowledge on faults, there is a degree of uncertainty on interramp scale stability.
+It is recommended that MPSA considers three boreholes in the western quadrant with use of televiewer (ATV) logging.
+ATV, which uses scanning of the borehole wall, is far more reliable in providing the orientation of major structures which are typically present in recovered core as rubble zones, broken core or highly jointed zones, which invariably cannot be orientated in oriented core as used in the PFS investigations. - Bedding in the surface mapping shown in Figure 13.2, is moderately dipping to the southwest (set 'A2') and moderately dipping to the west (set 'B1').
+This is at odds with the provided geological overview where bedding is steeply dipping in the metasediment and shallow dipping in the pyroclastic tuffs.
+As bedding has the potential to significantly control stability of the overall slopes this discrepancy needs to be resolved. - Overall pit wall stability was addressed in the PFS study through limit equilibrium stability analyses utilising the Hoek & Brown rock mass strength criterion.
+It is considered the inputs as largely appropriate.
 However, caution of the following three aspects is recommended. - Knight Piesold have assumed a Disturbance Factor (D value) of 0.85.
-This value may be appropriate near created slope faces where blast damage may be present but is not considered appropriate for the rock mass within the pit slope. - The level of depressurisation in the analyses is optimistic at PFS stage. - The HB criterion is poorly suited for rocks of low intact strength such as the Pyroclastic Tuff.
-As such, the inter-ramp slope angle in the Tuff is considered marginally high and an overall angle in the order of 37° is considered more appropriate. - The Knight Piesold design parameters are provided in Table 16.1 and maintain similar berm widths in all areas and with variation in batter angle.
-An alternative would be to utilise 70° batter angles in all areas and utilise 10 m wide berms in the southwest and northwest (IRA of 49° maintained), 14 m wide berms in the south (IRA of 43° maintained) and 17 m wide berms in the east (IRA of 39°).
+This value may be appropriate near created slope faces where blast damage may be present but is not considered appropriate for the rock mass within the pit slope. - The level of depressurisation in the analyses is optimistic at PFS stage. - The Hoek & Brown criterion is poorly suited for rocks of low intact strength such as the pyroclastic tuff.
+As such, the IRA in the tuff is considered marginally high and an overall angle in the order of 37° is considered more appropriate. - The Knight Piesold design parameters, shown in Table 13.1, maintain similar berm widths in all areas and with variation in batter angle.
+An alternative would be to utilise 70° batter angles in all areas and utilise 10 m wide berms in the south-west and north-west (IRA of 49° maintained), 14 m wide berms in the south (IRA of 43° maintained) and 17 m wide berms in the east (IRA of 39°).
 A haul road would reduce the overall angle in the east wall but depending on placement may require revision of berm widths. - The 2021 pit designs have not been subjected to an independent geotechnical review and it is important that this review is carried out and the revised designs confirmed to meet the slope design criteria.
 This should be carried out as soon as possible in 2022.

-16.2 Mining
+13.2 Mining

-Open pit mining is carried out by MPSA as an owner mining operation with ore hauled from Chinchillas pit to the Pirquitas plant.
+Open pit mining is carried out by MPSA as an owner-mining operation with ore hauled from Chinchillas pit to the Pirquitas plant.

 The Chinchillas deposit is located in the high lands of the Andes.
 The topography of the property consists of several mountains and hills on the sides of property with a small valley in the middle.
 The orebody is located mainly in the bottom of the valley with extensions stretching to the west on the hillside.
-The elevation varies from about 4,090 masl in the east side of the valley to 4,300 masl on the peaks in the west.
+The elevation varies from about 4,090 metres above sea level (masl) in the east side of the valley to 4,300 masl on the peaks in the west.
 There is a small creek in the middle of valley running from west to the east.